cokelaer/bioservices/bioservices/doc/source/quickstart.rst

                      218,277 entries

 You can see the list of valid databases using the databases attribute.
-Each of the database entry can also be listed using the :meth:`~bioservices.kegg.Kegg.list` method.
+Each of the database entry can also be listed using the :meth:`~bioservices.kegg.KEGG.list` method.
 For instance, the organisms can be retrieved with::

     k.list("organism")